yuktibhatt/Node-Todo/README.md

 # Node-JS
-A simple Todo app in NOde-Js.
+A simple Todo app in Node-Js.